AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - Add "Decorative Standard" profiles
     - Rename .ini files
     - ***wall_thickness_lines*** - set to 0.
         - This was in my profiles but this setting apparently doesn't always export properly.
+It just disables the feature that tries to automatically change line thicknesses to match your desired overall line width.
+        - This setting is an oddball.
+For some reason it saves to `print_custom_variables` instead (paste `wall_thickness_lines = 0`)
     - Decorative profiles:
         - ***fill_pattern*** - set to monotonic
         - ***fill_density*** - set to 10%